Our 360°approach to rainforest conservation

 Economic problems call for economic solutions.

-Our sustainable livelihood projects have ranged from supporting the creation of Sani Warmi, a women's artisan crafts organization in the Ecuadorian Amazon, to ecotourism in Corosha and San Antonio, communities in the Tropical Andes, to community-led agroforestry or sustainable production of foods like coffee, cacao, and acai in both the Amazon and Tropical Andes.
+Our sustainable livelihood projects have ranged from supporting the creation of Sani Warmi, a women's artisan crafts organization in the Ecuadorian Amazon, to ecotourism in communities in the Tropical Andes, to sustainable production of coffee, cacao, and acai in both the Amazon and Tropical Andes.

 We organize and coordinate workshops to strengthen community capacities to generate income, support their access markets to effectively sell products, and provide technical support when needed.